benpurdy/js-ray-caster/README.md

 A little ray casting engine in javascript.
 All rasterizing is handled in javascript, webGL is used to get the pixels on the screen and apply depth-based lighting because the canvas putImageData() method is slooooowwww..

+[Try a live demo](https://benpurdy.github.io/js-ray-caster/public/), maybe it will work!

 **Keyboard controls:**

 	W - forward